svbygoibear/go-deps-with-glide/readme.md

 ## Setting Up

 ### Get Go-ing
-To use this sample, you will need [Go](https://golang.org) installed on your computer. **The steps documented in this project works with version 1.5.0 and up of Go.**
+To use this sample, you will need [Go](https://golang.org) installed on your computer. **The steps documented in this project works with version 1.5.0 and up of Go as we make use of `vendoring`.**
 Follow the instructions from the [official page](https://golang.org/doc/install).

-After you've completed the installation and ran a quick test, check your go version from command line:
+After you've completed the installation and ran a quick test, check your go version from terminal:
 ```
 $ go version
 ```